tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

+**How did this roster happen?** HEROIC (all caps, MF DOOM style) is the last of the notable newcomer organizations to come to Dota this year.
+They're most famous for their WEU Counter-Strike teams, but they set up shop in South America for Dota.

-**How did this roster happen?** K1 came from nouns, scofield came from beastcoast, analog and KJ came from keyd stars, davai lama exported himself to a third region after not finding success in europe
+K1 came from nouns, Scofield came from beastcoast, Analog and KJ came from Keyd Stars, and Davai Lama exported himself to now his third region after getting painfully close to qualifying to TI with Luna Galaxy in WEU last year.

 **How was their season?**